Dupret Group

 • Multichannel recordings and associated data analyses

-• Cell-type-selective and input-defined optogenetics
+• Cell-type-selective, neural-input-defined, and network-pattern-informed optogenetics

 • Memory-guided behaviour